19.52° overcast clouds

 - SaLT strategies/Word Aware integrated into teaching;

-- participation in the London Flower Society competitions to further student’s love of the natural world an enable them to acquire practical life skills centred on gardening.
+- Participation in the London Flower Society competitions to further student’s love of the natural world and enable them to acquire practical life skills centred on gardening.

 - The KS3 Humanities curriculum is taught through 2.5 hours (average) contact time per week (10% curriculum time).